 A patent Google recently published sheds some further light on how the link quality score may be calculated:

-Interestingly, not every backlink you have is included in the analysis; there's a bunch of filters in play.
+Interestingly, not every backlink you have affects page rating; there's a bunch of filters in play.
 Here's what the evaluation process can look like:

 Basically, if there are sitewide links pointing to your site ("resources linking to a site from a boilerplate section") or even if a few incoming links from the same domain (these are discarded using a "redundancy filter"), only one of those links is counted to determine the link quality score.